 Andrew recalls symptoms from age 4, but after four misdiagnoses he gave up seeking a diagnosis at 16.
 In 1980, age 30, a rheumatologist investigating his gout listened to his history, did a CK test, referred on to a neurologist and at last he got the diagnosis, but had no information for another 20 years.

 Andrew found the McArdle Clinic in 1999, then operating three afternoons per year.
-He began to help develop the clinic and assist many more patients.
+He began to help develop the clinic and assist other patients.
 In 2004 he took on the voluntary role of AGSD-UK McArdle’s coordinator.
 Realizing he was one of the highest functioning McArdle people he began analyzing what he had done and how he managed – culminating in the “101 Tips” book and other advice.
-He has developed walking courses attended by people from 14 countries.
-He has met over 500 McArdle people and has assisted patients, doctors and researchers to better understand the condition.
+He has developed walking courses attended by people from over 18 countries.
+He has met over 700 McArdle people and has assisted patients, doctors and researchers to better understand the condition.

-A graphic designer, Andrew ran his own design company for 25 years, then a software company.
-He has served as trustee and chairman in local and national non-profit organizations, including AGSD-UK.
+Andrew ran his own design company for 25 years, then a software company.
+He has served as trustee and chairman in local, national and international non-profit organizations, including AGSD-UK.
 He is a patient representative on Euromac, the European network for muscle GSDs.
 He is a co-author of over 16 research papers.